 - 1. Non-teaching employees shall receive from their immediate supervisor during the former's first year of employment, or first year in a new classification of employment, a written performance appraisal in a form approved by the Board. - 2.
 Thereafter, the employer shall receive such a written appraisal at least once during each five-year period.

 POLICY: Performance Appraisal Category (Human Resources)

-Category (Human Resources) Effective Date: June 23, 1987.
-Last Revision Date: (24-Oct-11) Page 2 of 3
+Effective Date: June 23, 1987.
+Last Revision Date: (24-Oct-11)

 EMPLOYEE PERFORMANCE APPRAISAL (Page 1 of 2)